Longhini404/Longhini404/README.md

 - **Vivaweb** (1 year)
   Development of the Vivaintra | Corporate Social Network website/system
 - **Plenus** (Internship)
-  Development of websites/systems for municipal councils and municipal offices.
+  Development of websites/systems for municipal councils and municipal offices

 ### Education